 However, that does not mean that it is business as usual.
 It’s a matter of using the right sales prospecting techniques and following critical rules to remain both respectful and relevant during this time.
-Here’s what you need to know about prospecting during the Coronavirus and helpful tools to make you more effective than ever.
+Here’s what you need to know about prospecting during the COVID and helpful tools to make you more effective than ever.

-The Challenges of Prospecting During the Coronavirus
+The Challenges of Prospecting During COVID

-Also, while COVID-19 created acute financial and business pressures, the end of quarantining and stay-at-home legal orders won't immediately make everything better.
+While COVID-19 created acute financial and business pressures, the end of quarantining and stay-at-home legal orders won't immediately make everything better.
 It kicked off a recession and downturn in sales, which sales teams need to brace themselves to last longer than the virus.

 In the short-term, the crisis has put everyone under more pressure than ever.
 Whether trying to figure out how to keep their business afloat, juggling work and personal issues, or anxiety over catching the virus, everyone is more on edge.
 As a public-facing job, sales reps are more likely to take the brunt of this anxiety and have frustration taken out on them.
 However, with the right type of mindset and prospecting practices, reps can avoid much of this frustration.

 To be sure, there are many challenges with sales during the COVID.
 With the right practices in place, though, sales reps can still be effective.

 About 50% of all B2B buyers are avoiding purchases during the pandemic.
 However, the reverse is also true: 50% of B2B buyers are not avoiding purchases.
 Which one applies to your company?
 The only way to know is by considering your prospect’s customers.
 If your prospect’s customer is doing well during this time, they will likely be more open to buying.
 If they are struggling, though, they will probably hold off on purchasing.